prakaashkarthik/prakaashkarthik.github.io/_posts/2018-04-19-We-are-what-we-eat---Part-1---On-Exercise-6dcbf3d6180f.md

 # We are what we eat — Part 1 — On Exercise

-Multi-part series on my understanding of how our body treats food.
-(Link to Part 0)

----

-### We are what we eat — Part 1 — On Exercise

 Multi-part series on my understanding of how our body treats food. ([Link to Part 0](https://medium.com/klein-bottle-shaped-rocks/we-are-what-we-eat-part-0-71c9be9cfa91))

 #### Contents: